Refund Policy

 Financial aid recipients considering an offset should check with the financial aid office prior to submitting an add/drop request for an offset.
 Offsets must be processed via the Registrar’s office.

-Refund schedule for Winter 2026
+Refund schedule for Spring 2026

 These dates apply to courses longer than 4 weeks.
 The refund period is the first nine calendar days including start date, weekends and holidays.